ku-cbd/PhageBoost/README.md

 ## Getting Started
 ### Installation
 ###
+> [!NOTE]
-We have updated the base code to use XGBoost 2 and recent Python(3.11), BioPython and Pyrodigal.
+> We have updated the base code to use XGBoost 2 and recent Python(3.11), BioPython and Pyrodigal.
-For now the git hub version should work.
+> For now the git hub version should work.
-As we are working on PhageBoost version 2.0 the current PyPI and notebook version will maybe fixed.
+> As we are working on PhageBoost version 2.0 the current PyPI and notebook version will maybe fixed.

 #### from PyPI
 ```